 Vegan Brunch in Berlin

 Cafe Morgenrot (Kastanienallee 85, Prenzlauerberg) – Every weekend they do a vegetarian and vegan brunch here, the rest of the time it’s a regular cafe.
-It’s 5-8 EUR, I believe, and is your typical breakfast food, with a focus on muesli, fruit, yogurt, etc. You won’t find pancakes or veggie sausage here.
-There’s also a feminist stitch and bitch that takes place here, in case you want to get your knit on.
+You get a plate, and its mostly German-style with breads and spreads.

 Vegan Groceries in Berlin

-Veganz (Prenzaluer Berg, Kreuzberg and Friedrichshain) – It’s huge…and everything is vegan.
+Veganz (Friedrichshain) – It’s huge…and everything is vegan.
 When it opened I spent an hour staring at the vegan cheese fridge case, with lots of other vegans also staring into it, totally intimidated by having so many options.
-They import stuff from the UK and America and other places as well…so you can get a Tofurky, Tofurky pizzas, slices, and So Delicious ice cream.
 It is expensive for sure, but really good every once and awhile.
-They also have a cafe with vegan frozen yogurt during the summer and there’s always cakes and smoothies, coffee, etc. They sell Speculoos spread here, for those still riding the trend.
-I like to go and hoard whatever is on sale.
+They also have a cafe with vegan frozen yogurt during the summer and there’s always cakes and smoothies, coffee, etc. I like to go and hoard whatever is on sale.